charrismatic/00_Notes/package_lists/gnome-pacakges.list.md

-gnome-backgrounds - Set of backgrounds packaged with the GNOME desktop gnome-blog - GNOME application to post to weblog entries gnome-boxes - Simple GNOME app to access remote or virtual systems gnome-brave-icon-theme - blue variation of the GNOME-Colors icon theme gnome-breakout - Clone of the classic game Breakout, written for GNOME gnome-btdownload - GNOME interface for 'executing' BitTorrent files gnome-builder - IDE for GNOME gnome-cards-data - data files for the GNOME card games gnome-characters - character map application gnome-chess - chess game with 3D graphics gnome-clocks - Simple GNOME app with stopwatch, timer, and world clock support gnome-color-chooser - GTK+/GNOME desktop appearance customization tool gnome-color-manager - Color management integration for the GNOME desktop environment
+gnome-backgrounds - Set of backgrounds packaged with the GNOME desktop gnome-blog - GNOME application to post to weblog entries gnome-boxes - Simple GNOME app to access remote or virtual systems gnome-brave-icon- theme - blue variation of the GNOME-Colors icon theme gnome-breakout - Clone of the classic game Breakout, written for GNOME gnome-btdownload - GNOME interface for 'executing' BitTorrent files gnome-builder - IDE for GNOME gnome-characters - character map application gnome-clocks - Simple GNOME app with stopwatch, timer, and world clock support gnome-color-chooser - GTK+/GNOME desktop appearance customization tool gnome-color-manager - Color management integration for the GNOME desktop environment